AlttiRi/href-lister/README.md

 ---

-Link parsing is very simple:
+Link parsing is very primitive:

  - An URL must starts with `https://`, or `http://`.
- - URLs must be separeted by space character(s).
+ - URLs must be separated by space character(s).

 A space character(s) with followed `#`, or `//` is used as a start of a line comment: